Last updated on July 2nd, 2023 at 02:34 pm

 Sadly Mavericks is responsible for the death of some of the surfing world’s greats, including Mark Fu in 1994 and Sion Millosky in 2011.

-It’s a large island that rarely breaks the ocean’s surface at low tide.
-For most of the time, the highest part of Cortes Bank (Bishop Rock) sits only 6ft below the water, creating a rare offshore reef.
+Most of the time, the highest part of Cortes Bank (Bishop Rock) sits only 6ft below the water, creating a rare offshore reef.

 When everything comes together, massive right-handers open up for any brave waterman willing to take them on.